Speciesism: Secular and utilitarian animal advocacy

-Henry S. Salt criticized the idea that there exists a "great gulf" between humans and other animals.
+Henry S. Salt criticized the idea of a "great gulf" between humans and other animals.

-According to historian Chien-Hui Li, some secularist thinkers in the late 19th and early 20th centuries argued for animals on utilitarian grounds and on the basis of evolutionary kinship, linking their views to a broader critique of Christian doctrines about suffering and social order.
-These secularists sought a morality independent of religious authority.
+According to historian Chien-Hui Li, some secularist thinkers in the late 19th and early 20th centuries argued for animals on utilitarian grounds and on the basis of evolutionary kinship.
+They linked these views to a broader critique of Christian doctrines about suffering and social order, and sought a morality independent of religious authority.
 Some initially supported vivisection for human benefit but later questioned its necessity.
 Figures such as G. W. Foote argued for broader utility, focusing on long-term moral principles rather than immediate gains.
-Drawing on evolutionary theories, they described common origins and similarities between humans and animals and argued that morality should extend to animals as beings capable of experiencing pain and pleasure.
+Drawing on evolutionary theories, these writers described common origins and similarities between humans and animals and argued that morality should extend to animals as beings capable of experiencing pain and pleasure.
 They rejected the idea of a theological gulf separating humans from animals and used contemporary scientific theories to support various proposals for animal rights and welfare.

 British writer and animal rights advocate Henry S. Salt, in his 1892 book Animals' Rights, argued that for humans to do justice to other animals they must look beyond the conception of a "great gulf" between them, claiming instead that people should recognize the "common bond of humanity that unites all living beings in one universal brotherhood".

 Edward Payson Evans, an American scholar and animal rights advocate, criticized anthropocentric psychology and ethics in his 1897 work Evolutional Ethics and Animal Psychology.
-He argued that such views treat humans as fundamentally different from other sentient beings, and he denied that this distinction removes all moral obligations toward animals.
+He argued that such views treat humans as fundamentally different from other sentient beings, and denied that this distinction removes all moral obligations toward animals.
 Evans held that Darwin's theory of evolution implies moral duties not only toward enslaved humans but also toward nonhuman animals.
 He asserted that beyond kind treatment, animals need enforceable rights to protect them from cruelty.
 Evans contended that recognizing kinship between humans and other sentient beings would make it impossible, in his view, to mistreat them.